 Information is adequate to support measures to manage the impacts on ETP species, for example, the operational measures that characterise the UoA, and low level of interactions (with cormorants) known over time.
 Continued collection of information relevant to measuring trends is required, and it is noted that DPIRD monitoring (focused on "bycatch" i.e. primary and secondary species, but also detecting any ETP interactions) was planned five-yearly.
-SG60 is met.
-SG80 is not currently met, however, the intent to collect relevant information is recognised.
+Bimonthly monitoring is underway mid-2021, which will provide information to investigate changes over time (since 2017/18) and, with other information available, could support a strategy to manage ETP impacts.
+SG60 and SG80 are met.